 Regina v.
-Securities Commission of the Bahamas, Ex Parte Petroleum Products Ltd [2000] BHS J. No. 30 at 18-19 (If the essential requirement that the application is made promptly is not satisfied in any event within the objective six-month period, "the question arises whether or not 'the Court considers that there is good reason for extending the period'...the Court should take account of the time the impugned matter came to the knowledge of the applicant, it should consider whether the applicant, after acquiring such knowledge, made the application promptly, there being a greater need to act promptly the greater the period since the objective date of the grounds for the application.
-If the applicant did then apply promptly the period should be extended to that necessary to make the application timely.")
+Securities Commission of the Bahamas, Ex Parte Petroleum Products Ltd [2000] BHS J. No. 30 at 18-19 (If the essential requirement that the application is made promptly is not satisfied in any event within the objective six-month period, "the question arises whether or not 'the Court considers that there is good reason for extending the period'...the Court should take account of the time the impugned matter came to the knowledge of the applicant, it should consider whether the applicant, after acquiring such knowledge, made the application promptly, there being a greater need to act promptly the greater the period should be extended to that necessary to make the application timely.")

 Responsible Development of Abaco (RDA) Ltd et al v The Rt.
 Hon.
 Hubert Ingraham et al SCCivAPP.
 No, 139 of 2010 at 24, 28, 30 (The effect of [rule 54.5] is that even if an application is made within the six month period, a court has discretion to hold that it not was made promptly.
 However, "if an application is not made promptly, or within the six month period prescribed, the court nevertheless has discretion to extend the time, if there is good reason for the delay."
-Rule 54.4 also extends protection from an application of time when there good reasons for the delay."
+Rule 54.4 also extends protection from an applicant "being run out of court merely on the basis of undue delay, and allows the court to grant an extension of time when there good reasons for the delay."
 Prejudice to other parties and/or detriment to good administration are factors to consider when exercising the discretion whether to grant an extension.")